Cameron Meredith: 2017 season

 Meredith was the top wide receiver on the Bears' depth chart heading into the 2017 NFL season.
 He suffered a severe knee injury during the Bears' third preseason game against the Tennessee Titans.
 Further medical review revealed that Meredith tore his ACL and also suffered "other damage" to his knee that would force him to miss the entire 2017 season.
 He was placed on injured reserve on September 2, 2017.

 On March 12, 2018, the Bears assigned an original round tender on Meredith worth $1.907 million.

 New Orleans Saints

 On April 6, 2018, the New Orleans Saints signed Meredith to a two-year offer sheet worth $9.6 million with $5.4 million in guarantees, giving the Bears five days to match the contract.
-On April 11, 2018, the Bears declined to match the offer sheet, officially making Meredith a member of the Saints.
-He was placed on injured reserve on November 8, 2018, with a knee injury.
-In six games with the Saints in 2018, Meredith recorded just nine receptions for 114 yards and one touchdown.
+On April 11, the Bears declined to match the offer sheet, officially making Meredith a member of the Saints.
+He was placed on injured reserve on November 8, with a knee injury.
+In six games with the Saints, Meredith recorded nine receptions for 114 yards and one touchdown.

 On July 29, 2019, he was released by the Saints.

 New England Patriots

 On August 2, 2019, Meredith signed a two-year contract with the New England Patriots.
-He was put on the physically unable to perform (PUP) list on August 31, 2019.
-On October 1, 2019, he was released from the PUP list.
+He was put on the physically unable to perform (PUP) list on August 31.
+On October 1, Meredith was released from the PUP list.